MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 For Windows, a new switch parameter **UseWindowsPowerShell** is added to `Import-Module`.
 This switch creates a proxy module in PowerShell 7 that uses a local Windows PowerShell process to implicitly run any cmdlets contained in that module.
-For more information on [Import-Module][Import-Module].
+For more information, see [Import-Module][Import-Module].

 For more information on which Microsoft modules work with PowerShell 7.0, see the